Berlin–Magdeburg railway: The planned reconstruction of the trunk line

-After reunification there were initially plans to reopen the disused section of the trunk line between Berlin and Potsdam.
+After reunification there were initially plans to reopen the disused section of the trunk line (German: Stammbahn) between Berlin and Potsdam.
 As part of the construction of the new North–south main line for long-distance and regional trains, the tunnel under the Tiergarten includes structures allowing a connection at a later stage to the trunk line.

-This project is not considered to be economically justified, and will not be realized.
+Until recently, this project has not been considered to be economically justified.
 The entire trunk line between the Gleisdreieck area and Zehlendorf station would have to be rebuilt.
 The route would have to be widened to fit in a double track line at the spacings now required.
 Furthermore, many of the road bridges would have to be rebuilt to allow sufficient vertical clearances for electric operation.
 Other railway bridges would also need to be renewed to overcome aging or inadequate clearances.
 The section between the Zehlendorf and Düppel stations would have to be rebuilt.
 In addition, there is limited potential additional traffic, with long-distance traffic now mostly transferred to the Hanover–Berlin high-speed line and regional traffic able to use the route via Wannsee to the Berlin Stadtbahn.

+Since then, however, the premises have changed significantly, as both Berlin and Potsdam as well as Kleinmachnow/Teltow/Stahnsdorf are experiencing strong population growth, and the line would also effectively relieve the now overloaded Berlin Stadtbahn.
+In May 2022, the Brandenburg state government and the Berlin Senate announced in a joint declaration that the trunk line is to be rebuilt as a regional railway line, which is also supported by Deutsche Bahn.